cosmos/sdk-tutorials/connecting-to-testnet/index.md

 The source code repo `b-harvest/gravity-dex` offers more functionality because it adds the `tendermint/liquidity` module that is the source code of Gravity DEX to the `cosmos/gaia` source code behind Cosmos Hub.

+Now that you know what a testnet is, it's time to get started.
+See [About the Testnet Tutorial](testnet-tutorial.md).